Wholesale Rose Cut Sapphire – Padparadscha, Pastel, Multi Color, Pink, Blue & White

 Historically, the color green has not been of much value commercially.
-However, the recent uptake in the intake of rose cut green sapphires have sparked a renewed interest in this gemstone.
-Green rose cut sapphires are available in a variety of interesting colours like rose cut teal green sapphires, rose cut blue-green sapphires, rose cut mermaid green sapphires, rose cut denim green sapphires and more.
-Some of the most popular green rose cut sapphires are the Bangacha green rose cut sapphires and the Songchea green rose cut sapphires.
+However, the recent uptake in the intake of rose cut green sapphires has sparked a reposted interest in this gemstone.
+Green rose cut sapphires are available in a variety of interesting colors like rose-cut teal green sapphires, rose-cut blue-green sapphires, rose-cut mermaid green sapphires, rose-cut denim green sapphires, and more.
+Some of the most popular green rose cut sapphires are the Bangacha green rose-cut sapphires and the Songchea green rose cut sapphires.
 Teal Green rose cut round sapphires are also available on custom orders.

 6. White rose cut sapphires: